 Studying Chemistry at this level will take you some way to understanding how the universe works, in its basic form.
 You, for example, are almost entirely composed of just six different elements.
 At Bilborough you will learn fundamental theory and mathematical methods to help you understand the changes that take place in chemical reactions.
 Chemistry is also a practical subject, so your learning will be enhanced with lab work and demonstrations.
 Ours is an impressively resourced department, with state-of-the-art laboratories and five teaching staff with a dazzling thirteen degrees between them.
 Our students achieve impressive results every year with many achieving the very highest A* grade; up to 40% of students in the top performing classes!
 If you choose us you can rest assured you will only be taught by fully qualified and inspirational chemistry teachers with many years A-level teaching experience.

-To study Chemistry at Bilborough, you will need to have an absolute minimum of a 5 in GCSE Maths, in addition to B grades in Core and Applied GCSE Double Science or a B grade in Chemistry GCSE if you are studying triple sciences.
-In addition, 5 in English is the required minimum.
+To study Chemistry at Bilborough, you will need to have a minimum of a grade B/5 in GCSE Maths and a B/5 in English Language.
+In addition you need to have a B/6 in Core and Applied GCSE Double Science or a B/6 in Chemistry GCSE if you have studied Triple Science.
 You must also have a strong work ethic both in and out of lessons.

 BTEC Science Level 2 and Applied Science is not sufficient, but please consider our BTEC Science Level 3 courses.